When Is the Best Time

 November can be a great time to visit the Everglades, as the weather is far more comfortable than in previous months.
 The visitor numbers tend to pick up again for this reason, although crowds will not be as large as later in the season.
 Wildlife will also become more visible in popular areas like Shark Valley or at the Anhinga Trail, not only on the water.

-In December, the Everglades are warm and comfortable, with an average high of 78°F (26°C) and an average low of 65°F (18°C).
+During December, the Everglades are warm and comfortable, with an average high of 78°F (26°C) and an average low of 65°F (18°C).
 Some days reach humidity levels of over 70%, but this is rare, and the lack of rainfall makes this one of the driest months of the year.
+Tip: With less rain and pleasant temps, December is a great time to visit Florida in general.

 With the dry season well underway, deer and other large animals will often be seen around areas of water, as these begin to dry up.
 This can make December a great time of year to explore the Everglades, especially as the weather will be good and mosquitoes will be uncommon.